fbpx

 Sponsor Resources

-Help your sponsored student get to know you by writing a brief message to them.
+Help the student you sponsor get to know you by writing a brief message to them.
 You can even include a photo of yourself!
 All messages will be translated into Spanish.

-You can meet your student on any of our tours to Guatemala.
+You can meet the student you sponsor on any of our tours to Guatemala.

 FAQ